-The controller increases the engine speed from the engine's crank speed to the active target speed at the rate specified.
-The controller will bring the engine to the Idle Speed for the Idle Hold Time then continue increasing the engine speed at Accel rate until the engine reaches the selected target speed (Remote Speed Pot or Set Speed A).
+The governor increases the engine speed from the engine's crank speed to the active target speed at the rate specified.
+The governor will bring the engine to the Idle Speed for the Idle Hold Time then continue increasing the engine speed at the Accel Rate until the engine reaches the selected target speed (Remote Speed Pot or Set Speed A).